hacksparrow/go-debug/Readme.md

  or if you're love being swamped with logs: `DEBUG=*`.

  The name given _should_ be the package name, however you can use whatever you like.

- A nanosecond delta is also displayed in the log output to help identify timing issues or potential bottlenecks.

 # License